2021 Health and Safety Protocols

 - other symptoms of COVID-19 are improving.
 (Loss of taste and smell may persist for weeks or months after recovery and need not delay the end of isolation.)

 - Asymptomatic and Positive Test: Campers who did not show symptoms of COVID-19 but did test positive for COVID-19 must consult a health care provider and must stay home until

 - 10 days have passed since the positive viral test for COVID-19.

 - If a camper develops symptoms (follow the guidance for Symptomatic and/or Positive Test above.)

 - Close Contact: Anyone who has had close contact with someone with COVID-19 should stay home for 14 days after their last exposure to that person.
 If a person in your household is the positive case, the camper must quarantine during the family member’s isolation period, and for 14 days thereafter, for a total minimum quarantine period of 24 days.
-However, anyone who has had close contact with someone with COVID-19 and who
+However, anyone who has had close contact with someone with COVID-19 and has no symptoms (for example, cough, shortness of breath) and who

 - “Close Contact” includes the following: